 One of the pillars of award travel is to maximize every purchase you make.
 When making a purchase online, a shopping portal is one of the easiest ways to do that.

 While the sheer number of shopping portals can understandably cause analysis paralysis, the key is to always have a plan.
 Ask yourself the following questions:

 - What points or miles do you need for your next redemption?

 - Which points are the most difficult to collect otherwise?

 - What other stacking options are available for this transaction?

 The answers to these questions will give you a good starting point for which portal you should consider.
-Then, use an aggregator (like CashBackMonitor) to see which one offers the best return for your purchase.
+Then, use an aggregator (like CashBackMonitor) to see which portal offers the best return for your impending purchase.
 A couple more clicks, and you're well on your way to earning tons of points.

 Ready for more?
-Check out our guide to Dining Rewards Programs.
+Check out our guide to dining rewards programs.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.